LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

          bty = "n")
 ```

-Users can get the following figure that compares the performance metrics of single modality and multiple modality.
+Users can get the following figure that compares the performance metrics of single-modality and multi-modality models.

 <center>
     <img